 ‘[Heyer is] a superlatively good writer of honourable escape.’
 A S Byatt

 As a teenager, I devoured all of Georgette Heyer’s historical novels.
-These Old Shades and Powder and Patch have to remain among the best historical romances ever written, and Heyer is enjoying a public revival at present with a new biography published late last year (Georgette Heyer: biography of a best-seller, Jennifer Kloester) and a Georgette Heyer conference in Sydney this past February.
+These Old Shades and Powder and Patch have to remain among the best historical romances ever written, and Heyer is enjoying a public revival at present with a new biography published in 2011 (Georgette Heyer: biography of a best-seller, Jennifer Kloester) and a Georgette Heyer conference in Sydney in February 2012.

 What is less well-known is that she also wrote crime fiction, publishing 12 clue-puzzle mysteries between 1932 and 1953.
 Her continuing popularity mostly resides in her Regency novels and, like Patricia Wentworth, she seldom gets much of a mention in discussions of the Golden Age of detective fiction, which was dominated by Agatha Christie, Dorothy Sayers, Ngaio Marsh and Margery Allingham, from the 1920s to post-World War 2.